Illustration of the notifications icon.

 Microsessions and Self-Sufficient Notifications

 Research indicates that user interactions on mobile last an average of 15-second microsessions.
 That is how much time you have to support a user’s task before they are interrupted by another task.
-Keep this in mind when you design for mobile.
+Keep this in mind when for your user interface (UI) design for mobile.
 This means users have less time to focus, concentrate or think about what happens on the screen.

 “In order to design a successful, notification-based microsession, create notifications that are self-sufficient: that convey a fully formed idea and do not require the user to go elsewhere to understand what the notification is about.”